karembadawy/blog.alexsec.com/_posts/2017-3-11-library-book.md

 [f000:fff0]>
 ```
-Now things started to get more confusing.
+Things started to get more confusing.
 It will make sense why it segfaulted if it was bios.
-After a quick look at the strings using `izz` command, I found these strings which means that indeed it is not a bios file
+After a quick look at the strings using `izz` command, we found these strings which meant that indeed it is not a bios file.
 ```
 $Info: This file is packed with the BSI executable packer http://BSI.sf.net $\n
 $Id: BSI 3.91 Copyright (C) 1996-2013 the BSI Team.
 All Rights Reserved. $\n
 GCC: (Ubuntu 5.4.0-6u\e1~16
 ```
-After checking the website, I realized that BSI is not a binary packer at all!
-Actually the first string looks extremly similar to the one made by UPX packer, So I would try replacing all instances of `BSI` with `UPX` then unpacking it using UPX
+After checking the website, we realized that BSI is not a binary packer at all!
+Actually the first string looks extremly similar to the one made by UPX packer, so we tried replacing all instances of `BSI` with `UPX` then unpacked it using UPX.
 ```
 [f000:fff0]> e search.from=0x0
 [f000:fff0]> e search.to = 0xffffffff